 London Bridge to Woolwich - not yet open

-Cycle Superhighway 4 would run from London Bridge to Woolwich via Deptford, and include improvements to three junctions in the Better Junctions scheme – Rotherhithe Roundabout, Surrey Quays and Woolwich Rd.
-However, these aren’t due for completion until March 2017, with improvements at Borough High St/Tooley St not due until September 2018.
+Cycle Superhighway 4 should run from London Bridge to Woolwich via Deptford and Greenwich, and include improvements to three junctions in the Better Junctions scheme – Rotherhithe Roundabout, Surrey Quays and Woolwich Rd.
 We anticipate consultation on the first section of CS4 in 2016 once the new Mayor has key staff in post.

 Cycle Superhighway 5

 The first section of CS5 runs from just north of Vauxhall Bridge to Oval.
 It's a high-quality set of junction treatments and two-way track.
 But it's very short.
 Before the new Mayor was elected, TfL also consulted on a wider set of changes around Vauxhall's gyratory system - improving links and routes for cycling throughout.
 Further extensions to CS5 from Oval through Camberwell and towards Lewisham southwards and north into Belgravia, are yet to materialise.

 Cycle Superhighway 6 was due to run from Penge to the City.
 Sadly, it has been unceremoniously dumped from the programme, along with Cycle Superhighway 12 from East Finchley to Angel.